bluething/cleancode/03 Functions/README.md

 StringBuffer transform(StringBuffer in)
 ```

-What about flag argument?
+##### What about flag argument?

-Flag argument do more than one thing.
+Robert Martin, "Flag arguments are ugly.
+It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing. "
 Split the method into two if a boolean parameter adds multiple responsibilities to the method.

-##### Function with two arguments
+#### Function with two arguments

 Hard to understand because the order.
 The order is ok if only if the order is natural.